StarRocks/starrocks-kubernetes-operator/doc/mount_external_configmaps_or_secrets_howto.md

 starrocks:
   starrocksBeSpec:
     configMaps:
+      # mount the file `key.conf` in configmap `my-configmap` to `/opt/starrocks/be/conf/key.conf`
       - name: my-configmap
         mountPath: /opt/starrocks/be/conf/key.conf
         subPath: key.conf

-  # kube-blocks chart will create a configmap named `my-configmap` with the following content
+  # a configmap named `my-configmap` will be created with the following content.
   configMaps:
   - name: my-configmap
     data: